postsharp/Metalama.Samples/examples/clone/clone-1/README.md

 * It is faster than setting individual fields or properties in C#.
 * It works even when the base type is unaware of the Clone pattern.

 <xref:Metalama.Framework.Aspects.meta.This?text=meta.Base> works similarly to the xref:Metalama.Framework.Aspects.meta.This?text=meta.This> we already used before.
-It returns a `dynamic` value and anything you write on its right side becomes a run-time expression, i.e., C# code injected by the template.
+It returns a `dynamic` value, and anything you write on its right side becomes a run-time expression, i.e., C# code injected by the template.
 To convert this code into a compile-time <xref:Metalama.Framework.Code.IExpression> object, we cast the `dynamic` expression into <xref:Metalama.Framework.Code.IExpression>.

 The second part of the `CloneImpl` template selects all fields and properties annotated with the `[Child]` attribute and generates code according to the pattern `clone.Foo = (FooType?) this.Foo?.Clone()`.
 Fields or properties are represented as compile-time objects by the <xref:Metalama.Framework.Code.IFieldOrProperty> interface.
 The <xref:Metalama.Framework.Code.IExpression.Value> property operates the same kind of magic as `meta.This` or `meta.Base` above, i.e., a `dynamic` property that can be used in run-time code.
 By default, `field.Value` generates a reference to the field for the current instance (i.e. `this.Foo`).
 To get the field for a different instance (e.g. `clone.Foo`), you must use <xref:Metalama.Framework.Code.Invokers.IFieldOrPropertyInvoker.With*>.

 ## Summary

 In this article, we have created a `Cloneable` aspect that performs deep cloning of an object by recursively calling the `Clone` method on child properties.
-However, we did not validate that the child objects actually have a _Clone_ method, or that child properties are not read-only.
+However, we did not validate that the child objects actually have a _Clone_ method or that child properties are not read-only.
 We will address this problem the following step.

 > [!div class="see-also"]
 > <xref:introducing-members>